Method Park at a Glance

 In addition Prof. Hindel is a Lecturer for Software Engineering at the University of Erlangen and the University of Augsburg.
 Bernd Hindel is the founder of the ASQF e.V.
 (Association for Software Quality and Training).
 He was President of the ASQF from 1996 to 2007.
 Prof. Hindel is the founder of iNTACS e.V. (international Assessor Certification Scheme for SPICE Assessors).
 He was President of iNTACS from 2003 to 2005.
 As a member of DIN Institute, Prof. Hindel was the chairman for Software and System-Engineering Standards and the head of the German Delegation to ISO/IEC JTC1 SC7.
 From 2006 to 2009 he was the German representative at the Working Group responsible for the definition of SPICE (ISO/IEC 15504).
 Prof. Hindel has been Keynote Speaker and/or Organizing Chair of many international Conferences on Software Quality, including the “World Congress on Software Quality”, Munich, 2005 and Shanghai, 2011.
 Prof. Hindel published numerous papers and books on software engineering.

-Dr. Martin Geier studied Information Science at Erlangen-Nuremberg University.
-Besides taking up a post at the university, he was also on the Executive Board of Config e.G. After gaining his doctorate at the chair for Operating Systems and Distributed Systems, Martin Geier joined Method Park in 2000.
-In addition to his management position in the Engineering Department of the company, he initially held a position as Senior Consultant, after which he assumed responsibility for the systematic development of the "Professional Services" Division.
-The Engineering and Consulting Department achieved annual growth rates of 25 to 30 per cent under his leadership.
+Dr. Martin Geier studied computer science at the University of Erlangen-Nuremberg.
+In addition to a position at the university, he also was on the Executive Board of Config e.G. After gaining his doctorate at the Chair for Operating and Distributed Systems, Martin Geier joined Method Park in 2000.
+In addition to his management position in the company’s business unit Engineering, he worked as Senior Consultant at Method Park.
+He later took on responsibility for the systematic development of the sector "Professional Services".
+The Engineering and Consulting business units achieved annual growth rates of 25 to 30 per cent under his leadership.
 Martin Geier has been a member of the Method Park Software AG Executive Board since 2008.
 Since 2012 he has been on the Executive Board of Method Park Holding AG and Chief Executive Officer of Method Park Engineering GmbH.
 In 2018, he additionally took on responsibility for the management of Method Park Consulting GmbH.
 He is lecturer at the Technical University in Nuremberg where he gives lectures on project management.
 At the University of Erlangen-Nuremberg he teaches practical software technologies.

 Erich Meier is the creator and chief architect of the "Stages" process management system.
-In 2001, Erich started working for Method Park and wrote the first lines of "Stages" code.
-Since then, he helped to grow the system and win large corporations as customers.
-In 2007, he was appointed as Method Park's CTO being responsible for the global products business, technology vision and roadmap.
+Erich started working for Method Park in 2001 and helped major corporations all around the globe to develop new capabilities by improving their engineering and product development processes.
+Since 2007 he serves as Method Park's CTO being responsible for the global products business, technology vision and roadmap.
 Erich is a frequent speaker at conferences and executive events specializing in engineering process and product development transformations.

-He holds a PhD in computer science from the University of Erlangen.
+Erich holds a PhD in computer science from the University of Erlangen, Germany.

 Klaus-Magnus Junginger (Chairman)